 Mercedes Elizalde was born and raised in Hayward California, a small city in the San Francisco Bay Area.
 She relocated to Seattle, WA in fall of 2010 and then to Portland, OR in the summer of 2018.
 Mercedes was the first in her family to attend college and earn both a bachelor’s degree and a master’s degree.
 She carries a passion for social justice, equal opportunity and compassion throughout her personal and professional endeavors.

 Mercedes started working when she was 14 as a peer educator and summer camp counselor.
 Later during college she started working as an after school program youth leader and eventually went on to run her own after school program with the same organization at age 20.
 Mercedes was drawn to youth development work because of the great benefits she gained from the inspiring youth leaders who took an interest in her.
-Mercedes will be the first to tell you, the youth leaders from her childhood where the people that led her to the path that would lead to her own stability and success.
+Mercedes will be the first to tell you, the youth leaders from her childhood were the people that led her to the path that would lead to her own stability and success.

 After successfully building an after school program for over 150 children with a dozen staff and volunteers in Oakland, CA, Mercedes decided to try a new adventure and moved to Seattle, WA.
 In Seattle, Mercedes continued her work with direct service organizations, moving from youth development to housing and anti-poverty programs.